microsoft/MixedRealityToolkit-Unity/README.md

 ### MeshSaver.cs
 Static class that can read and write mesh data to the file specified in FileSurfaceObserver.cs.

-**FileExtension** Extension of the file containing the mesh to save or load.

 ### PlaneFinding.cs
 Unity script that wraps the native PlaneFinding DLL.
 Used by SurfaceMeshesToPlanes.cs.